Type 1 Diabetes Food List (PDF)

 Fruits are high in carbohydrates and low in fat, which makes them a good option for people with diabetes.

-The American Diabetes Association (ADA) recommends getting about 60 grams of carbohydrates a meal from fruit for people with diabetes.
-This is about one medium apple or 1 cup of cubed melon.
+The American Diabetes Association (ADA) recommends that people with diabetes eat about 60 grams of carbohydrates from fruit per meal.
+This is about one medium apple or one cup of cubed melon.

 Nuts